Skip to content

 Where this is a conflict between Google-style docstrings and pydocstyle linting, follow the pydocstyle linting hints.

 Class attributes and function arguments should be documented in the format "name: description."
 When applicable, a return type should be documented with just a description.
-Types are inferred from the signature.
+Types are inferred from the signature/type-hints.

 class Foo: